 - Registered member of the BACP (MBACP).
 I abide by BACP ethical guidelines, and I attend regular supervision and ongoing professional development to ensure my work is of a high standard.

-- In addition to my private practice I have several years counselling experience working with bereavements and loss within a bereavement charity, and one year’s experience of working with women in the field of trauma and domestic abuse.
+- In addition to my private practice I have several years counselling experience working with bereavements and loss within a bereavement charity, and currently work with women in the field of trauma and domestic abuse.

 - I previously worked as a teacher, and understand the demands of a stressful job, especially within the field of education.

-- I have experience working with depression, anxiety, loss, change, relationship and work issues, and parenting.
+- I have experience working with depression, anxiety, loss, trauma, change, relationship and work issues, and parenting.

 British Association for Counselling & Psychotherapy